 Facing an Identity Crisis

-When we first divorce, especially if we’ve been married for a long time, we don’t know how to be single and face an identity crisis.
-Some people face divorce after very long marriages, some married for more than half their lives.
-It’s a really big deal when that goes away.
+When we first divorce, especially if we’ve been married for a long time, we don’t know how to be single.
+This can bring us face to face with an identity crisis.
+Some people face divorce after very long marriages, even more than half their lives.
+It’s a really big deal when that identity goes away.
 “If I’m not John’s wife, or Sally’s husband who the heck am I?”
 The sense of purposelessness can be overwhelming.

 I love it that Valentine’s Day is now called “Single’s Awareness Day” because that’s exactly what it is.
-You are more than ½ half of a couple.
-Divorce allows (or forces) you to find your wholeness.
+You are more than ½ half of a couple, or Johnny’s Mom/Dad, or breadwinner, or pet sitter.
+Divorce allows (or forces) us to find our wholeness.
 It’s a little scary when we have to take charge of ALL of us, but once you get used to it, you won’t want it any other way.

 Laying claim to our right to ourselves can seem egotistical, selfish, and self-centered.
 Women are especially prone to this kind of feeling.
 It’s not.
 Laying claim to yourself is as simple as putting your oxygen mask on first as they tell us on the airline.
 You’re of no use to anyone if you don’t show up in all your greatness.
 If others don’t like it, so what.
 It’s not about them.